Keynote Address by H.E. Pham Binh Minh, Deputy Prime Minister of Viet Nam, on "Vision for an Asia-Pacific Partnership for the 21st Century"

 Ladies and gentlemen,

-What we have learnt from the past three decades is that no vision or strategy can be realized without peace and security.
+What we have learnt from the past three decades is that no vision or no strategy can be realized without peace and security.
 Peace and growth and economic integration are inseparable companions.

 In the increasingly uncertain and volatile global landscape, more than ever, we need a regional architecture that is transparent, open, rules-based, constructive and responsive.
 Such an architecture must be capable of ensuring the complementarity of multi-layered cooperation and effective regional governance.
 It must also engage and harmonize the interest of all stakeholders in the region and beyond.